stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 The participants may agree at anytime by following the [Change the Observation Period](#Change-the-Observation-Period) process.

-#### Change the Observation Period

-The participants may agree at anytime to decrease period O by simply using a smaller value for O in future transaction sets.
-The change will only apply to future transaction sets.
-The change does not require submitting a transaction to the network.

-The participants may agree at anytime to increase period O by using a larger value for O in the next and future transaction sets, or regenerating the most recent transaction set, then signing and submitting a transaction that bumps the sequence number of the escrow account to the sequence before the most recent D_i.
-The sequence bump ensures only the most recent transaction with the new period O is valid.

-The participants:

-1. Follow the [Update](#Update) process with the new period O.
-2. Sign and exchange a bump transaction B.
-3. TODO: Set new values for s and i.

-The transactions are constructed as follows:

-- B, the _bump transaction_, bumps the sequence number of escrow account E such that only the most recent transaction set is valid.
-B has source account E, sequence number s.

-  B contains operations:
-  - One `BUMP_SEQUENCE` operation with sequence set to 2(i-1)+1.

 ### Accounts

 The payment channel utilizes two Stellar accounts that are both 2-of-2